libfuse/pyfuse3/rst/data.rst

 .. py:data:: default_options

-   This is a recommended set of options that should be passed to `llfuse.init` to get reasonable behavior and performance.
-Python-LLFUSE is compatible with any other combination of options as well, but you should only deviate from the defaults with good reason.
+   This is a recommended set of options that should be passed to `pyfuse3.init` to get reasonable behavior and performance. pyfuse3 is compatible with any other combination of options as well, but you should only deviate from the defaults with good reason.